The Garden Grazer

 For more inspiration, also browse all sauce and seasoning recipes.

-Salsa fresca in a white bowl with tortilla chips on the side
+Salsa fresca in a white serving bowl with tortilla chip for dipping

 Salsa Fresca (Pico de Gallo)

 Fresh, delicious, and easy to make!
-This pico de gallo recipe is great on a variety of Mexican-inspired dishes, or simply as a dip with chips.
+This pico de gallo is great on a variety of Mexican-inspired dishes, or as a dip with chips.

 Print Recipe Pin Recipe Comment